 Considering the matter in broader terms, we may posit that Moshe acted with due deliberation and care.
 Recall that Moshe justifiably feared that Reuven and Gad had decided to abandon the national destiny by casting their lot within the territory of Sichon and Og.
-Recall also that from Sefer Yehoshua it emerges that in hindsight Reuven and Gad themselves had serious misgivings about the consequences of their decision.
-Perhaps the rest of the people of Israel would one day reject them and come to regard them as a selfish and irrelevant diaspora.

-Moshe therefore had considered the matter and decided on a course of action that attempted to limit the danger.
-By ACTIVELY ASSIGNING part of Menashe to the lands east of the Jordan while the bulk of this important tribe would settle on its western side, Moshe introduced a mechanism that could only help to preserve a cohesive connection between all of the tribes on both sides.
-The bulk of Menashe's descendents might indeed remain within Israel proper but the powerful cultural, historical and linguistic bonds that characterize the tribal unit would ensure that a strong link is maintained with the families to the east.
-In this way, the tribes to the east would not be completely cut off from the national pulse and they themselves would have an interest in nurturing their connection to Israel at large.
+Recall also that Reuven and Gad themselves had serious misgivings about the consequences of their decision.
+Perhaps the rest of the people would one day reject them.
+In essence, they share the very same doubts as Moshe, except that they express them from their perspective.
+Moshe considers the matter and decides on a course of action that may tend to limit the danger.
+By ASSIGNING part of Menashe to the lands east of the Jordan while the bulk of this important tribe settles on its western side, Moshe introduces a mechanism that can only help to preserve a cohesive connection between all of the tribes on both sides.
+The bulk of Menashe's descendents will remain within Israel proper but the powerful cultural, historical and linguistic bonds that characterize the tribal unit will ensure that a strong link is maintained with the families to the east.
+In this way, the tribes to the east will not be completely cut off from the national pulse and they themselves will have an interest in nurturing the connection.

 This explanation is bolstered by the fact that not only Menashe's descendents settled east of the Yarden.
-As Rabbi Avraham Ibn Ezra demonstrates from the lineage lists preserved in Divrei HaYamim 1:2:21-22, "Yair son of Menashe" was actually a member of the tribe of Yehuda who was descended from Menashe on his mother's side only: "Chezron (of Yehuda) took the daughter of Machir father of Gil'ad as his wife...she bore him Seguv, whose son was YAIR, who possessed twenty three towns in the land of Gil'ad (Trans-Jordan)."
+As Rabbi Avraham Ibn Ezra demonstrates from the lineage lists preserved in Divrei Ha-Yamim 1:2:21-22, "Yair son of Menashe" was actually a member of the tribe of Yehuda who was descended from Menashe on his mother's side only: "Chezron took the daughter of Machir father of Gil'ad as his wife...she bore him Seguv, whose son was YAIR, who possessed twenty three towns in the land of Gil'ad (Trans-Jordan)."